 Below you will find information about postpartum doulas and overnight nannies.
 Within the framework of our services we can help you navigate those early weeks while supporting your unique parenting style.

 From here you can contact me or the office to schedule time to talk about your needs.

 Below is what is offered on DONA International covering what a doula might do during her time with your family.
-Because the doulas in our group are trained and certified with DONA International it is also our understanding of the doula role.
-If you are expecting twins or other higher order multiples this list is multiplied in it relevance.
+As a group, we have all agreed to follow this code of doula care.
+If you are expecting twins or other higher order multiples this list is multiplied in its relevance.